-lable 3 Compound timetrame 1 Summary of Construction Activity supported by the Compound Timeframe Establishment of the Compound including but not limited to: Sept to Dec 2023 Temporary hoardings securing the site Installation of environmental controls and minor vegetation clearing Installation of temporary offices/crib sheds and hardstand areas Establish and connect utility services.
-Construction works, including but not limited to: Jan 2024 to Jun 2028 • Construction of the temporary Watsonia Station offset car park on Frensham Reserve and a portion of Gabonia Avenue Reserve.
-Greensborough Bypass realignment and development of the NEL trench structure linking to the NEL tunnel portal Development of bridges at Watsonia Street and Elder Street over the NEL trench structure Relocation and replacement of utilities Construction of the Watsonia Station upgraded carpark and bus interchange Construction of bicycle and pedestrian pathways including SUPs Demobilisation and restoration of the Gabonia Reserve Jul 2028 - Dec 2028 • Restoration of Frensham Reserve after the construction and commissioning of the redeveloped carpark at Watsonia Station.
+Summary of Construction Activity supported by the Compound Timeframe Establishment of the Compound including but not limited to: Installation of temporary fencing or similar to secure the site Installation of environmental controls and minor vegetation clearing Installation of double and single storey offices/crib sheds and hardstand areas.
+Establish and connect utility services.
+Sept to Dec 2023 Construction works, including but not limited to: Construction of the temporary Watsonia Station offset car park on Frensham Reserve and a portion of Gabonia Avenue Reserve.
+Greensborough Bypass realignment and development of the NEL trench structure linking to the NEL tunnel portal Development of bridges at Watsonia Street and Elder Street over the NEL trench structure Relocation and replacement of utilities Construction of the Watsonia Station upgraded carpark and bus interchange Construction of bicycle and pedestrian pathways including SUPs Jan 2024 to Jun 2028 Demobilisation and restoration of the Gabonia Reserve Restoration of Frensham Reserve after the construction and commissioning of the redeveloped carpark at Watsonia Station.
+Jul 2028 - Dec 2028

-3.4.
-Detailed Site Plan
+3.4 Detailed Site Plan

-The site plan for the Compound is provided in Figure 5 showing the indicative layout of temporary facilities that will be established and used by NELNA and its subcontractors.
+The site plan for the Compound is provided in Figure 5 showing the indicative layout of temporary facilities that will be established and used by M80RRA and its subcontractors.